Novedades

 Forecast-based or Demand-driven Replenishment

-Orders are generated based on demand forecasts that consider seasonality, promotions, trends, and historical sales data.
+Orders are generated using demand forecasts that factor in seasonality, promotions, and trends.